romitgirdhar/AzureSamples/PBIE_NodeJS/README.md

                ``` npm install -g express-generator ```

-1. You may find that you get a permissions error.
-If this is the case rerun the command withsudo.
+         1. (Linux Only) You may find that you get a permissions error.
+If this is the case rerun the command with sudo.

                 sudo npm install -g express-generator

             The -g flag means that you are installing express globally on your system.

          1. Now we can create an express application.

                 express -c stylus pbie\_sample

             The -c states that we want to use stylus for css.
 You should see the following output:

 				create : pbie\_sample